-Q: Why would I want to make $14.00/hr to perform when I normally get more than that to gig?
+Q: Why would I want to make minimum wage to perform when I normally get more than that to gig?

 A: Great question!
-But you also don't get paid to go to learn about the music industry or network and build skills to function sustainably in the creative economy.
-And many programs you want to take you also have to pay for.
+Typically, you also don't get paid to go to learn about the music industry or network and build skills to function sustainably in the creative economy.
+Additionally, many music industry education programs you want to take you also have to pay for.

-Since we spend about 50% of our time on growth and development activities, we hope you will find good value because, in the Emerging Artist program, you are paid for those hours too.
-Plus - we encourage you to go out and gig and run your own business.
+We spend about 50% of our time on growth and development activities in the Emerging Artist program, and you are paid for those hours too.
+Plus, we encourage you to go out and gig and run your own business.
 We don't stop you from doing your regular gigs.
-(You just can't 'double dip").
+(You just can't 'double-dip").

 Q: I'm a parent of a young performer.
 How can I get involved?

 A: We have lots of parents who volunteer to help run this program.
 We are run by volunteers, and there lots of things for folks to do to get involved.
 Parents are welcome to volunteer from home.

 Q: Speaking of parents - don't some of the people "in charge" have their own kids in the program?